 Mob Wives.
 In the mafia world, collaborating with the government is breaking a cardinal rule.
 Rats are not tolerated.
 But in 1991, “Sammy the Bull” Gravano became a government witness against mob boss John Gotti.
 Gravano testified against Gotti and others in exchange for a reduced sentence.
 Gravano got five years; Gotti got life in jail.
 (Gotti died in prison, from cancer, in 2002.)
 When Gravano was released in 1994 he went into the witness protection program in Arizona but left the program in 1995.

-L to R: Salvatore "Sammy the Bull", Debra, Gerald, and Karen Gravano mugshots (ABC News)The BEST SALES on Amazon NOW ]
+L to R: Salvatore “Sammy the Bull”, Debra, Gerald, and Karen Gravano mugshots (ABC News)Up to 70% off on Hottest Amazon Deals]